MVP (TV series): Episodes

+Release

 United States

-MVP premiered Thursday, June 19, 2008 on SOAPnet, and had a special promotional airing Friday, June 20, 2008 on ABC after the Daytime Emmy Awards, where it was the lowest-rated Big Four network program of the week.
-The promotional subtitle in the United States was changed to He Shoots, She Scores.
+MVP premiered on June 19, 2008 on Soapnet.
+In addition, it had a special promotional airing on June 20, 2008 on ABC after the Daytime Emmy Awards, where it was the lowest-rated Big Four network program of the week.
+The promotional subtitle in the United States was changed to "He Shoots, She Scores".

 United Kingdom

-Digital broadcaster Living TV has secured the rights to MVP in the UK, but only showed four episodes since airing it on May 4, 2009.
-The series has been re-titled Trophy Wives for the British market.
-After re-branding itself from Living Loves to Sky Living Loves starting January 2011, episodes have been re-shown (including those not previously broadcast on Living TV) every Thursday and Saturday.
+Digital broadcaster Living TV secured the rights to MVP in the UK, but only showed four episodes after airing the first episode on May 4, 2009.
+The series has been retitled Trophy Wives for the British market.
+After Living Loves rebranded to Sky Living Loves in January 2011, episodes were re-aired (including those not previously broadcast on Living TV) every Thursday and Saturday.

+Critical reception

+Writing for Variety, critic Brian Lowry said MVP "is a passable nighttime soap — using hockey (!) as a slick backdrop to its bed-hopping shenanigans.
+The first hour alone features every imaginable serial cliche, from a sudden death to the sex-tape-making stud and the spoiled rich girl who says, 'You work for me.
+Now take your pants off!'"
+Chris Jancelewicz of AOL.com wrote, "It's the women of the show, though, that are the real MVPs", citing the performances of Booth and Odell.